JeremyGNJ/quicken/README.md

 # Step 1 - Fake stocks in quicken
-  In quicken, create a fake stock for each coin you want to track, but for the Symbol, prefix the coin symbol with "zzz".  (this will avoid conflicting with any stocks that currently use the same symbol as a COIN and avoid issues if quicken supports crypto in the future)
+  In quicken, create a fake stock for each coin you want to track, but for the Symbol, prefix the coin symbol with "zzz".
+For example bitcoin should be zzzBTC  (this will avoid conflicting with any stocks that currently use the same symbol as a COIN and avoid issues if quicken supports crypto in the future)

 ## To do this: